justinnhli/website/src/posts/the-beauty-myth.md

 ads, women are portrayed with arching backs and closed eyes - poised to receive an oncoming orgasm.
-While the existence of such imagery may not by itself be bad, it is together with the lack of ads which portray tender, intimate sex which creates, Wolf claims, creates the misconception that only beautiful women are sexually satisfied.
+While the existence of such imagery may not by itself be bad, it is together with the lack of ads which portray tender, intimate sex which, Wolf claims, creates the misconception that only beautiful women are sexually satisfied.
 On the other hand, there are also ads where women are portrayed in submission to men, which can sometimes be violent or masochistic.
 The prevalence of